ericd-1qbit/the_temple/work_notes/220203 Follow Up LDM Presentation.md

 # Questions & Answers

-## Why is the Diffusion step used on the latent space?
+Why is the Diffusion step used on the latent space?
 What is the difference between $z_0$ and the noisy $z_T$?
 How are structures embedded in $z_0$ and what does the addition of noise do to the latent vector?
 Why is Diffusion needed at all?
 Why are the output images not blurry?
-Does the DM add some kind of detail to the

 A Variational Autoencoder consists of: